"

 • Expert: You confidently handle challenges in this topic area, do not need support, and can clearly and simply explain concepts to others.

-• Strategist: You are applying this technique in new ways and creating new ways of doing this, you are able to mentor/guide intermediates and advanced individuals in this skill.
+• Strategist: You are applying this technique in new ways and creating new ways of doing this, you can mentor/guide intermediates and advanced individuals in this skill.

 2. Optional: Determine if there are any skills for which you would like to have a different future skill level and indicate your desired level.
 Keep in mind, that your desired skill levels may change over time and may change as you consider different possible career options.
 You will likely come back to this table and change your desired levels many times.